Cnapan: History

 How the field sport recorded by Nennius relates to cnapan from the same region is unclear.
 Little information is known about the origins of cnapan, due to the age of the sport and the lack of historical records created for relatively inconsequential matters as playing ball games.
 It does seem to originate from the Middle Ages as a form of "organised chaos", to relieve the back-breaking monotonous work of daily life.
 George Owen of Henllys says, in his Description of Pembrokeshire (1603), that it had been a form of war training for the "Ancient Britons", used to improve strength and stamina.
 The game also seems to have evolved gradually over the years, with no definitive set of rules governing its play; but as the game is played with but a few simple rules, this has not been a major hindrance to play.
 Welsh clergyman and historian, Theophilus Evans (1693–1767), tells of a game similar to cnapan being played on the banks of the River Teifi; the ancient boundary between the counties of Ceredigion and Carmarthenshire, southwest Wales.
 Leaving aside the gentry on horseback, there were certainly two groups of players on each side, some who grappled for the cnapan (ball) and others who were the fastest and most elusive runners.
 There were also features approximating to scrummages and line-outs.
 The game died out in the nineteenth century, as the codified game of rugby union became popular.

 The game was recreated, for about ten years, in Newport, Pembrokeshire around 1985–95, with an annual contest between Newport Parish and Nevern Parish, with much smaller sides and a referee to keep order.
 The "Cnapan Trophy" still exists.
 The tournament was eventually abandoned by the organizers when they could not obtain insurance coverage for the players.

+In Needham Market in Suffolk there is an area of land near the river known as the Camping Land, with a name is derived from Cnapan or "Campan".